 The example graph above shows that a decrease of 11°C on the LED temperature means that the operating lifetime is prolonged by 25K hours!

-In this context, computational fluid dynamics (CFD) helps the designer to numerically test and predict the temperature of the LED and its fixture.
+In this context, computational fluid dynamics (CFD) helps the designer to numerically test and predict the temperature of the LED and its fixture, to determine the best LED cooling technique.
 Such thermal performance testing occurs way before a prototype is built and the LM-80 (Lumen Depreciation of a LED Chip) test is carried out.

 The temperature of the LED is directly dependent on the heat dissipation of the whole LED device, therefore the thermal performance aspect is of prime importance during the design process.
 The second part of this article focuses on how design engineers can use CFD in the cloud to numerically test their LED device design and predict such thermal performance.